 Overtraining and Physical Strain.

 While exercise is healthy, too much intensity without recovery creates a stress load the body perceives as chronic danger, raising cortisol instead of lowering it.
+Excessive caffeine, alcohol, refined sugar, and processed foods all stimulate cortisol release and destabilize blood sugar.
+If you want to understand which specific foods shift cortisol up or down, foods that lower and raise cortisol ranks common options by their impact on the stress-hormone system.

 Dietary Triggers